 To keep their coat shiny, daily brushing and wiping with a moist towel is recommended.

-The Tibetan mastiff needs plenty of obedience training and continued training throughout life.
+The Tibetan mastiff needs plenty of obedience training both during their young puppy years and throughout life.

 Common Diseases and Disorders